 2) Colombia – Retire comfortably on $1,300 per month

-You probably associate Colombia to drug lords and violence.
+You probably associate Colombia with drug lords and violence.
 This has dramatically been reduced in the past decade.
-And in an area like Medellin it seems the people and culture have been reformed into a beautiful retirement destination.
+And in an area like Medellin, it seems the people and culture have been reformed into a beautiful retirement destination.
 Families are the major driving force in turning this area around.
 The cost of living is $1,300 USD per month.
 And the facilities like cultural centers, museums, libraries and recreational facilities rival that of many US cities.
 The exchange rate between the USD and Mexican peso has been trending down which is a major advantage for anyone receiving their retirement income in USD.
 Transportation routes are good.
 Traveling is made even easier with an abundance of taxis, buss’s and a very good rail system.

 And the climate and scenery are beautiful.
 There are many small communities of expats.

 1) Thailand – Retire comfortably on $950 per month

 Our number one pick for “Bang For The Buck” retirement destinations in 2016-2017 is Thailand.
 Let’s take a deeper look at the Hua Hin area of the country.
 Because the USD has continued to rise against their currency your cost of living would be under $1,000 USD per month.
 That’s right.
 You could live very comfortably in your retirement years for less than $12K per year.
 A very nice apartment would be less than $400 USD per month.
 There is easy access to golf courses, spas, entertainment facilities and cultural building.
 The beaches are outstanding.
 The affordability of the area has created an influx of English speaking retirees from Britain and the USA.
 If you are over 50 you can apply for a long-term visa by establishing some of their income verification benchmarks.